Managing Lake Health

 - Natural beauty and peaceful recreation

-- Shoreline alterations that reduce wildlife habitat
+- Shoreline alterations that reduce natural cover for wildlife

-- Invasive species that disrupt native ecosystems
+- Invasive species disrupting native ecosystems

 The Shoreline Connection